itspitso/git-basic-exercises/README.md

-Git basic exercises
+Git basic exercises.

-More changes to the README.md file
+More changes to the README.md file.

+Random changes.